 We have audited RBC Bearings Incorporated's internal control over financial reporting as of April 2, 2022, based on criteria established in Internal Control -Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework), (the COSO criteria).
-In our opinion, because of the effect of the material weakness described below on the achievement of the objectives of the control criteria, RBC Bearings Incorporated (the Company) has not maintained effective internal control over financial reporting as of April 2, 2022, based on the COSO criteria.
+In our opinion, RBC Bearings Incorporated (the Company) maintained, in all material respects, effective internal control over financial reporting as of April 2, 2022, based on the COSO criteria.